Tenebrie/moonflower/README.md

 ```

 # Validators
-> This section is work-in-progress.

 Validators are run for every parameter received from the client.
+Failed validation or an error thrown during validation will return 400 Bad Request to the user.

 **Example:**